peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Return Value

 A two-element array giving the X and Y coordinates of the current point.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.GraphicsPath_GraphicsPath_getCurves'></a>
 ### GraphicsPath#getCurves([flatness])